Skip to content

 • A pGenie project has migrations/, queries/, and project1.pgn.yaml.

-• Migrations are plain SQL applied in sort order.
+• Migrations are plain SQL applied in natural sort order.

 • Queries use $snake_case parameter syntax; types are inferred from the schema.